Tuesday – Friday: 10am – 5pm

 Assistance and guide dogs

 We welcome assistance and guide dogs.
-A bowl and water is available from the reception desk.
+A bowl and water is available, please ask a member of staff.

 All floors of the Museum can be accessed via lift.
 The lift has capacity for up to two wheelchairs on any one journey.